Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/README.md

 >
 > Joining those same results to `SignInLogs` and filtering to accounts with recent anomalous authentication reduces hundreds of rows to a handful of confirmed high-risk actions.
 >
 > That reduction is only possible with cross-domain correlation.
-It is the core finding this query set was built to demonstrate.
+It is the core finding that this query set was built to demonstrate.

 ---